 Building art for Burning Man always seemed to be part of my yearly cycle.
 I love what I have been a part of creating in Black Rock City; I have grown up and cut my teeth building art out on that remarkable desert canvas.
 Over the last several years, though, I’ve found myself bringing more art to life out here, “beyond the fence.”
-Thanks to the efforts of so many, we can now cite several instances of Burning Man art in lots of cities around the world.
+Thanks to the efforts of so many, we can now cite several instances of Burning Man art in many cities around the world.

 At FLUX we have created 12 works of art in our 4 years of existence.
 This is something we are truly proud of.
 We’ve successfully made interactive art accessible to a wide audience, and we use this art as a platform to engage people in the core values we have cultivated as Burning Man artists.
 Our works have been experienced by people in Oakland, Minneapolis, Philadelphia, Las Vegas, and now, San Francisco.
 Sometimes, we are so busy building we forget to take a moment to celebrate and share what we’re creating.
 In this case, we are celebrating our newest interactive sculpture, Carousel.